Skip to the content.

 In general, a family of sets containing zero, used to approximate zero is referred to as the neighbourhood basis of zero.
 Any member of this neighbourhood basis is the open set.

-Consider an arbitrary set $X$.
-Given $x \in X$ we can define a collection of sets “around” $x$, including $x$ itself, used to approximate $x$.
+Consider an arbitrary set X. Given xX we can define a collection of sets “around” x, including x itself, used to approximate x.
 This collection of sets contains all open sets.

 Definitions: